 A dynamic environment

 I was excited to hear that the University of Groningen was looking for a Secretary to the Board of the University and a Director of the Office of the University.
 The University of Groningen is a classic, broad-based university.
 Above all, however, it is ambitious.
-Not only have we recently opened a campus in Friesland (Leeuwarden) but, as of 2017, we will also be setting up a campus in China (Yantai) – the University of Groningen is on the move.
+We have recently opened a campus in Friesland (Leeuwarden) – the University of Groningen is on the move.
 These ambitious plans put a lot of work on the shoulders of our staff, but they work hard and passionately.
 It is fair to say it requires a certain drive to be able to thrive here.

 As Secretary-General of the Office of the University, you get to know nearly all the ins and outs of the organization.
 In this position, I have become aware of the social nature of the University of Groningen, which takes care of its staff in an almost old-fashioned manner.
 It’s a close-knit community where people look out for each other.
 At the same time, however, the University shows a strong external focus.
 We are at the forefront when it comes to social issues, for example, and we definitely lead the way in our region on issues such as the Participation Act.
 I notice that people are proud to work for our University.
 They are fully committed, which fills me with joy.